kiran-isaac/Stack-Lang/README.md

 // Outputs 362800
 ```

-Note the forth-style comments in the function, saying that it eats one value, and pushes a new value
+Note the (some could call them type annotation) comments in the function, saying that it eats one value, and pushes a new value